-Work on the 003 segment will begin with sediment removal using the procedures described in Section 2.2.1.
+Work on the 003 segment will begin with sediment displacement/removal using the procedures described in Section 2.2.1.
 Work will then proceed with the permanent plugging of manholes MH-003-07 and MH-003-03 and associated piping using the procedures described in Section 2.2.2.
 Work will then shift to manhole MH-003-01.
 This manhole will be sealed using the methods described in Sections 2.2.2 and 2.2.3, and the piping downstream of manholes MH-003-02 and MH-003-04 will then be partially filled with grout using the methods described in Section 2.2.4.
 Once filling of these lines is completed, manholes MH-003-02, MH-003-04, and the Access Manhole will be sealed using the procedures described in Sections 2.2.2 and 2.2.3.
 The treatment system will remain in operation throughout the 003 closure process to the extent practicable to provide for treatment and discharge of displaced water.
+Again, it is not the intent, nor is it necessary, to completely dewater the segment to complete the closure activities.

-&lt;sup>5 Despite multiple attempts to locate it, manhole MH-002-05 could not be found following NFTA's completion of parking lot and road construction in this portion of the Site, and this manhole is assumed to be buried.
+4 Despite multiple attempts to locate it, manhole MH-002-05 could not be found following NFTA's completion of parking lot and road construction in this portion of the Site, and this manhole is assumed to be buried.
 As a result, manhole MH-002-05 is not addressed in this Work Plan.